by Susan Flantzer © Unofficial Royalty 2016

 Mary’s fatherless son William was the sovereign Prince of Orange from birth.
 His 19-year-old widowed mother wanted to name her son Charles after her brother (King Charles II of England), but her mother-in-law insisted that her grandson be named William Henry (in Dutch Willem Hendrik), and she got her way.
 During William’s minority as Prince of Orange, his mother had to share his guardianship with his paternal grandmother Amalia of Solms-Braunfels and Friedrich Wilhelm, Elector of Brandenburg, whose wife Louise Henriette of Nassau, was the elder sister of William’s father.
 In 1658, Mary became the sole regent of the Principality of Orange but was opposed by the mayor.
 Her first cousin King Louis XIV of France came to her aid militarily so she could consolidate her position.

-In May 1660, Mary watched as her brothers Charles and James sailed away from The Hague, returning to England upon the restoration to the throne of Charles (King Charles II).
+In May 1660, Mary watched as her brothers, now King Charles II, and the future King James II sailed away from The Hague, returning to England upon the restoration of the English monarchy.
 Mary returned to her birth country in September 1660.
 Although the court was in mourning for her brother Henry, Duke of Gloucester who had died of smallpox, her brothers Charles and James traveled down the River Thames to meet her.

-Sadly, Mary did not have much time to celebrate her brother’s restoration.
+Sadly, Mary did not have much time to celebrate her brother’s accession to the English throne.
 On December 20, 1660, Mary fell ill with smallpox, and by the next day, she was dangerously ill.
 Mary died on December 24, 1660, at the Palace of Whitehall in London, England at the age of 29.
 She was buried in the Henry VII Chapel at Westminster Abbey in London, England.
 Her son William was just ten years old and had lost both parents to smallpox.
 William’s wife and co-ruler Queen Mary II would also die of smallpox at the age of 32.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.